ilmheg/MultiAssist/README.md

 | Viera M           | chara/human/c1701/   |
 | Viera F           | chara/human/c1801/   |

 Animation files always have the `.pap` extension.
 It can sometimes be difficult to determine which skeleton an animation uses.
-MultiAssist will warn you if there is a mismatch between the skeleton and the skeleton the animation file was built with. .pap files will usually be nested within an  `/animation/` folder.
+MultiAssist will warn you if there is a mismatch between the skeleton and the skeleton the animation file was built with.
+Animation files will usually be nested within an  `/animation/` folder.
 Emotes will generally further be within a `bt_common` folder, for example `chara/human/c0101/animation/bt_common/emote` for most Male Hyur emotes.

 Finding non-human files is broader topic, however, searching for a mount/minion/etc. in TextTools will provide you with an id within its material/model paths that should provide sufficient information.
+If Fatter Cat's material path is `chara/monster/m0512/obj/body/b0001/texture/v01_m0512b0001_d.tex` you would knonw Fatter Cat related files will be under `chara/monster/m0512/`, for example.

-For this demonstration, I will be exporting the Fatter Cat mount skeleton and animation file.
+For this demonstration, I will be exporting the Fatter Cat skeleton and animation file.
 The basic animations for a mount are stored within a `mount.pap`.
-To do grab this file, navigate to and select `chara/monster/m0512/animation/a0001/bt_common/resident/mount.pap` in FFXIV explorer.
+To grab this file, navigate to and select `chara/monster/m0512/animation/a0001/bt_common/resident/mount.pap` in FFXIV explorer.
 With it selected, select File > Extract Raw (Or press Ctrl+Shift+E) and select your save directory.
 It is essential that you extract this file as a raw file.

 The skeleton for Fatter Cat is listed under `chara/monster/m0512/skeleton/base/b0001/skl_m0512b0001.sklb`.
 We just need the .sklb file, so select it and extract the raw file again.

-With both the skeleton file and .pap animation file extracted we can move to MultiAssist.
+With both the . sklb skeleton file and .pap animation file extracted we can move to MultiAssist.
 You may wish to move the files to a more convenient location.
 Note that the .pap and .sklb files will be nested within the same folder layout as described in FFXIV Explorer after extracting.

 ### Exporting editable animation files with MultiAssist